ericodle/Open-Danio/README.md

 ### 2D_trajectory_analysis.py

-This Python script analyzes 2D trajectories of objects recorded in a CSV file.
+2D_trajectory_analysis.py Python script analyzes 2D trajectories of objects recorded in a CSV file.
 It calculates cumulative path lengths and plots the trajectories in physical units (centimeters).
 The script is designed to work with position data extrapolated from digital video.

 ```sh
 python3 src/2d_trajectory_analysis.py
 ```

 The script will prompt you to enter position data for analysis.
 Use the provided synthetic data, or provide your own in a similar format.
-The script also requests a pixel-to-centimeter conversion factor.
+A pixels-per-centimeter conversion factor is also requested.

 ```
 Enter the path to the CSV file for analysis: tests/2d_trajectory/synthetic_tracking_data_2d.csv